 - Make sure you know in advance where the system’s main on/off and flow controls are located.

 - Empty leaking water storage tanks and supply pipes by turning off the main stop tap and opening cold taps, or by attaching a garden hose to a drain valve and opening the valve with pliers or a spanner.
 Lead the hose outside the house.

 - Clear blocked waste pipes and traps by dismantling, plunging or rodding.

 The boiler heats the system (and may also provide domestic hot water and heat to central heated radiators).
-It contains a number of parts that will need regular maintenance and eventual replacement and this is a job for a professional.
+It contains a number of parts that will need regular maintenance and eventual replacement and this is a job for a professional plumber near me.
 Annual servicing will keep the boiler in good order.

 The radiators transmit heat to individual rooms.
 They sometimes develop pinhole leaks due to corrosion and may trap air, gas or sludge (by-products of corrosion), all of which can cause uneven heating or banging noises when in use.
 The use of a corrosion inhibitor or leak sealer will help to prevent or cure these problems.

 The pump circulates heated water around the system.
 It may become jammed or noisy in operation, or may simply fail altogether.
 Regular operation and cleaning help to prevent problems, but replacement is usually straightforward.